ClubNCaldes/GCA101LbServer/README.md

 # GCA101LbServer
 LbServer (LoconetOverTCP) Firmware for GCA101 ATMEL ATMEGA328P

 Depending on the switch settings, you can choose 4 different IP/Mask/Gateway.
-The board has 3 switches.
+The board has 3 jumpers.
 Pointing towards the connectors means 0, and pointing towards the heat diffuser means 1.
-The switch number 1 means bit 0, and switch numer 3 (closer to the board led) means bit 2.
+The jumper number 1 means bit 0, and jumper numer 3 (closer to the board led) means bit 2.

 Value 7 (111): IP 192.168.0.200 / Mask 255.255.255.0 / Gateway 192.168.0.1